jaymineh/proj20a/README.md

 - Install Docker.

 *As of the time of this doc, Docker is having some issues being deployed on RHEL servers.
-Use ubuntu instead*
+Use ubuntu instead.*

+*Docker installation steps can be found [here](https://docs.docker.com/engine/install/ubuntu/)*